-Dr. Cara Palmer is the director of the Sleep and Development Lab.
+Dr. Cara Palmer is the director of the Sleep and Development Lab and the co-director of the MSU Sleep Research Lab.
 Dr. Palmer joined the MSU faculty as an assistant professor in Psychology in 2018.
-Prior to coming to MSU, Dr. Palmer completed her doctoral training in Life-Span Developmental Psychology at West Virginia University in 2014, and a postdoctoral fellowship in Clinical Child Psychology at the University of Houston from 2014-2017.
-In 2017, she was promoted to research faculty at the University of Houston within the Department of Psychology and the Texas Institute of Measurement, Evaluation, and Statistics.
+Prior to coming to MSU, Dr. Palmer completed her doctoral training in Life-Span Developmental Psychology at West Virginia University, and a postdoctoral fellowship in Clinical Child Psychology at the University of Houston, where she was promoted to research faculty within the Department of Psychology and the Texas Institute of Measurement, Evaluation, and Statistics.
 Dr. Palmer has received numerous awards and grants for her research from organizations including the National Science Foundation, the National Institutes of Health, the Sleep Research Society, and the World Sleep Society.

-When not in the lab or the classroom, Dr. Palmer loves to travel, cook (and eat!) new foods, and stay active by running or hiking the beautiful mountains in Montana with her husband and Newfoundland dog.
+When not in the lab or the classroom, Dr. Palmer loves to spend time with her family and friends, travel, cook (and eat!) new foods, paint, listen to science podcasts, and stay active by hiking in the beautiful mountains of Montana.

 GIOVANNI ALVARADO, B.S.